Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 - Psychopharmacology resources in the treatment of addictions (3 hours)

-- At least 180 hours of supervised experience.
+You must also complete at least 180 hours of supervised experience.
 Of these hours, at least 120 must consist of performing at least 10 hours in each of the following tasks with substance abuse clients:

 - Intake of clients by performing the administrative and initial assessment tasks necessary for admission to a program

-- Orientation for new clients to program’s rules, goals, procedures, services, costs, and rights of the client
+- Orientation for new clients to the program’s rules, goals, procedures, services, costs, and rights of the client

 - Treatment planning with the client to identify and rank problems to be addressed, establish goals, and agree on treatment processes